valkey-io/valkey-doc/docs/management/scaling.md

 #### Interact with the cluster

-To connect to Redis Cluster, you'll need a cluster-aware Redis client.
+To connect to Valkey Cluster, you'll need a cluster-aware Valkey client.
 See the [documentation](/docs/clients) for your client of choice to determine its cluster support.

-You can also test your Redis Cluster using the `redis-cli` command line utility:
+You can also test your Valkey Cluster using the `valkey-cli` command line utility:

 ```
-$ redis-cli -c -p 7000
+$ valkey-cli -c -p 7000
-redis 127.0.0.1:7000> set foo bar
+valkey 127.0.0.1:7000> set foo bar
 -> Redirected to slot [12182] located at 127.0.0.1:7002
 OK
-redis 127.0.0.1:7002> set hello world
+valkey 127.0.0.1:7002> set hello world
 -> Redirected to slot [866] located at 127.0.0.1:7000
 OK
-redis 127.0.0.1:7000> get foo
+valkey 127.0.0.1:7000> get foo
 -> Redirected to slot [12182] located at 127.0.0.1:7002
 "bar"
-redis 127.0.0.1:7002> get hello
+valkey 127.0.0.1:7002> get hello
 -> Redirected to slot [866] located at 127.0.0.1:7000
 "world"
 ```